Nuaulu people: Culture

 The Nuaulu people are often mistakenly referred to as the Manusela people, who like the Nuaulu people wear a traditional red cloth on their heads, speak a similar language and practice the same traditional beliefs, the Naurus.

 The Nuaulu retained a custom of headhunting until the 1940s.
+However, the last incident occurred in 2005, seven Nuaulu people were involved in the murder of two residents of Rutah village near the Rutah River, their heads were cut off and their bodies were chopped up, the perpetrators were sentenced to death by the court.

 Livelihood

 Sago is the staple food of the Nuaulu.
 Nuaulu are subsistence farmers who use shifting cultivation techniques; they also grow cash crops such as coconuts, cloves, and nutmeg.

-Honors
+In popular culture

 The Nuaulu people are honored in the scientific name of a species of gecko, Cyrtodactylus nuaulu, which is native to Seram Island.